sonofeft/RocketProps/README.rst

-RocketProps calculates the various liquid propellant properties required to analyse a liquid propellant thrust chamber.
+RocketProps calculates the various liquid propellant properties required to analyze a liquid propellant thrust chamber.
 This includes density, viscosity, vapor pressure, heat of vaporization, surface tension, heat capacity and thermal conductivity.
 Other properties such as critical temperature and pressure, normal boiling point,